Plan your travel to New Zealand

 Changes to international arrival procedures at Auckland Airport

-From 16 April 2021, when you arrive at Auckland Airport your checked-in baggage will be collected and delivered to your managed isolation facility.
+When you arrive at Auckland Airport your checked-in baggage will be collected and delivered to your managed isolation facility.

 Quarantine-free travel to New Zealand